Remote Legal Talent: 8 Key Advantages in Legal Practice.

 Great resignation or great re-evaluation?

 We see both sides of the legal service equation in our business; talking to customers and understanding what they look for in their lawyers, and talking to lawyers and seeking to understand what they want out of their careers.

 As more and more lawyers choose this way of working, whether as a temporary alternative or a longer term career model; the outcome is an increase in the quality and number of lawyers available to work remotely and flexibly.
-The pandemic showed us that the remote model works, the technology is now tried and tested, and whilst many will choose to return to the office, the world has changed; remote work is here to stay.
+The pandemic showed us that the remote talent model works, the technology is now tried and tested, and whilst many will choose to return to the office, the world has changed; remote work is here to stay.

-An opportunity for legal teams (and lawyers)
+Remote Legal Talent: An opportunity for legal teams (and lawyers)

 Whilst a ‘talent crunch’ and ‘great resignation/re-evaluation’ represent real headaches for legal teams; they simultaneously offer an incredible opportunity to harness talent in a way that was quite uncommon pre-covid and a win-win scenario for everyone that works in our industry.
 For lawyers, remote, flexible engagement models offer a new way of working for those who want a change and a chance to do the work they enjoy in a structure that suits them better.
-For businesses open to using remote lawyers, they have an unprecedented chance to solve resourcing issues by increasing their talent pool size many times over and reducing many of the procedural and practical difficulties associated with hiring locally.
+For businesses open to using remote legal counsel, they have an unprecedented chance to solve resourcing issues by increasing their talent pool size many times over and reducing many of the procedural and practical difficulties associated with hiring locally.

-We would therefore encourage any legal team that finds itself struggling with this talent crunch, to explore the benefits of engaging remote talent, whether as a short-term solution or something more permanent.
+We would therefore encourage any legal team that finds itself struggling with this talent crunch, to explore the benefits of engaging remote legal talent, whether as a short-term solution or something more permanent.

 For GCs frustrated at the lack of options in their own local market, engaging remote lawyers can completely change the talent landscape and the way their teams work.
 Here are 8 reasons why: